datastructures-js/priority-queue/README.md

 ```

 ### contains
-checks if the queue contains an element that meet a criteria in O(log(n)) runtime.
+checks if the queue contains an element that meet a criteria in O(n*log(n)) runtime.

 ```js
 carsQueue.contains((car) => car.price === 50000); // true